 Basic Rules of Blackjack

-The objective of the game of Blackjack is to beat the dealer by having a hand value closer to 21 without going over.
-Aces can be worth either 1 or 11, face cards are worth 10, and all other cards are worth their numerical value.
+In Blackjack, the goal is to get a hand value closer to 21 without going over in order to beat the dealer.
+Face cards are worth 10, aces can be worth either 1 or 11.
+All other cards are worth their number value.

-If the player’s first two cards total 21, they have a blackjack and will win unless the dealer also has a blackjack.
-If the player’s total is less than 21, they can choose to “hit” (receive another card) to try to get closer to 21, or “stand” and keep their current total.
+A player has a blackjack if their first two cards add up to 21.
+They win unless the dealer also has a blackjack.
+If a player’s total is less than 21, they can “hit” (get another card) to try to get closer to 21 or “stand” (keep their present total).

 Playing a Hand of Blackjack

-In Blackjack, the dealer’s role is to deal the cards, collect bets, and resolve the game.
-The player’s turn consists of deciding whether to hit (take another card) or stand (keep the current hand).
-The player also has the option to double down, which involves doubling the initial bet and receiving one more card, or to split pairs of the same value into two separate hands.
+The dealer’s job in Blackjack is to deal the cards, take bets, and end the game.
+During their turn, the player must choose whether to hit (take another card) or stand (keep the cards they already have).
+The player can also “double down,” which doubles the original bet and gives them one more card, or they can “split” pairs of the same value into two different hands.

-Another option available to the player is to surrender, which means forfeiting the hand and getting half of the bet back.
-This can be done if the player feels that their hand is too weak to compete with the dealer’s potential hand.
+The person could also “surrender,” which would mean giving up the hand and getting half of the bet back.
+This can be done if the player thinks their hand isn’t strong enough to beat the dealer’s possible hand.

 Winning and Losing in Blackjack